 On performance requirements of MMSE-IRC receiver for PUSCH, it was agreed that:

-The first priority for this WI is SIMO PUSCH to SIMO PUSCH collision under synchronous network.
+The first priority for phase I of this WI is SIMO PUSCH to SIMO PUSCH collision under synchronous network.

-Asynchronous network is not precluded.
+BS MMSE-IRC demodulation requirements for both synchronous and asynchronous network operations are specified in phase II of this WI.

-Prioritize 1Tx UE scenario over 2Tx UE for both target PUSCH and interference PUSCH.
+For both target PUSCH and interference PUSCH, 1Tx UE scenario is prioritized and 2Tx UE scenario is not covered.

 < End of first change >